The Division of Bicycle & Pedestrian Transporation and BikeWalkNC partnered to create a series of educational videos about bicycle safety.

 Cyclists and motorists can submit concerns about bicycle safety on roadways to the N.C.
 Department of Transportation.

-If a crash occurs, contact local law enforcement immediately, and report other concerns, such as hazardous behaviors, to NCDOT.
+If a crash occurs, contact local law enforcement immediately.
+Report other concerns, such as hazardous behaviors, to NCDOT.
 Information might be shared with local law enforcement or cycling organizations to help improve safety on roadways.

 When reporting concerns, include as many of the following details as possible: